garyfleming/product-engineering/product-engineering.md

   * This talk is called...
     * Yes, I did call it that largely for the alliterative effect.
     * No, it's not big or clever
-    * Yes, I've already renamed it for future conferences
+    * Yes, I do regret it and I've already renamed it for future conferences

 ---